 Blogging is not easy.
 It is a major commitment and an on-going project.
 Most bloggers do not know that they are practising some form of project management through blogging.
 You have to PLAN your niche, domain name, blogging platform, etc. You have to ORGANISE resources such as money that would be used for pay for your domain name registration and web hosting, get a laptop or smartphone, etc. You have to EXECUTE your plans, launch and customise your blog, install themes and plugins, write your first post and subsequent posts, etc. You have to continuously MONITOR and CONTROL the back-end and front-end activities on your blog, and so much more.

 I’d never thought of it like that, but you’re totally right!
-You run a regular Nigerian Newspaper round up article like this one.
+You run a regular Nigerian Newspaper round up article.
 Have you noticed any themes in the projects that are being done?

 I started the newspaper round up article only recently, so I have not really followed some of the projects long enough for that.
 It’s also my way of telling my blog readers, most especially those from Nigeria, what I think about some of the projects being initiated, planned or executed within the country.